ryppl/boost-history/statistics/distribution_toolkit/libs/statistics/detail/distribution_toolkit/doc/readme.txt

 [ Overview ]

-These are C++ classes that extend boost/math/distributions and also bridges it with boost/random. functions that have as argument distributions in boost/math are in the same namespace. functions and classes that do not already exist in boost/math are in namespace boost/statistics/detail/distribution_toolkit.
+These are C++ classes that extend boost/math/distributions and also bridges it with boost/random. functions that have as argument classes in namespace boost/math are in the same namespace. functions and classes that do not already exist in boost/math are in namespace boost/statistics/detail/distribution_toolkit.

 [ Related links ]